 If you've ever been to your GP with depression, chances are you're aware of, or have been offered, CBT.
-Cognitive Behavioral Therapy, to give it its full name, looks at the links between thoughts, feelings, and behaviors, and helps you develop techniques for challenging negative patterns of thinking.
+Cognitive Behavioural Therapy, to give it its full name, looks at the links between thoughts, feelings and behaviours, and helps you develop techniques for challenging negative patterns of thinking.
 It has long been the treatment of choice for many people suffering from depression, as well as for pretty much every other mental condition out there thanks to studies demonstrating its efficacy.
 But could its halo be slipping?

 A recent study suggests CBT's effectiveness as a treatment for depression has been falling steadily since the 1970s.
 With more of us now on antidepressants than ever before, what does this mean for the future of treating depression?

 There are various theories about what's gone wrong.
-With CBT long hyped as a "gold standard" treatment, one possible reason it's not hitting the spot anymore is that more and more novice therapists are joining the CBT bandwagon without proper training or experience, and there's no guarantee they're all very good at it.
-With the exception of psychologists, arts therapists, and psychiatrists, there's currently no statutory regulation of therapists in the UK, so anyone can practice, and accreditation by a professional body like the British Association for Behavioral & Cognitive Psychotherapies (BACP), which demonstrates therapists meet industry standards, is often voluntary.
+With CBT long hyped as a "gold standard" treatment, one possible reason it's not hitting the spot any more is that more and more novice therapists are joining the CBT bandwagon without proper training or experience, and there's no guarantee they're all very good at it.
+With the exception of psychologists, arts therapists and psychiatrists, there's currently no statutory regulation of therapists in the UK so anyone can practice, and accreditation by a professional body like the British Association for Behavioural & Cognitive Psychotherapies (BACP), which demonstrates therapists meet industry standards, is often voluntary.

 Researchers also suggest that the placebo effect, which is always stronger with innovative new treatments, could have dropped off as, over time, we've become more pessimistic in our expectations of CBT.

 "I found CBT extremely effective, but I do think it's one of those things where you have to know how to make it work for you," he says.
-The most effective CBT program he's been on, he adds, "felt very much like school, or like a training program.
+The most effective CBT programme he's been on, he adds: "felt very much like school, or like a training programme".

 Perhaps the longer CBT's been hyped as an effective treatment, the more people go into it expecting a miracle cure, without really understanding what's involved.
 There's little doubt that if you walk into CBT expecting it to work like a pill, you probably will end up feeling short-changed.
 Could there be a link between this desire for a quick fix and the fact that antidepressant prescriptions have increased by 97 percent since 2004?

 "I think secretly we're all looking for a quick fix," says clinical psychologist Louise Watson.
-"That was one thing CBT offered that previous therapy didn't.
-With psychodynamic therapy, it was all about staying in therapy for a year or two, whereas CBT promised this six-to-12-week fix, which I think is very seductive."
+"That was one thing CBT offered that previous therapy didn't; previously, with psychodynamic therapy for example, it was all about staying in therapy for a year or two, whereas CBT promised this 6-12 week fix, which I think is very seductive."

 Maybe we're more impatient than we were in 1977, expecting our therapy to be like Netflix, providing instant results without too much effort on our part.
 But it's also clear that the availability and quality of CBT is pretty variable.